philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 ## What Is Research Generally?

-@TODO: pick up here

-- Research generally: Understand causation
-	- Business context:
+In the business context, there are 4 styles of research:

+1. Risk management
+2. Innovation
+3. Social Signaling
+4. Decision-support/SSR

-		- Style 1: Risk management:
+## 1: Risk Management Research

-			- Outcomes: Reducing uncertainty/establishing probabilities
-				- You could think of this as simply: measuring something that's under-measured.
-			- Examples
+I've had to invent terminology here because I haven't found useful terminology for business research, at least not the way I need to organize things for you in this guide.
+There are functional categories like _market research_, to name one, but those overindex on outcomes/functions and are granular in the wrong way.
+Anyway!

+Risk management research uses research to help manage risk.
+Yes, that's a circular definition. :) Let's go a bit deeper.

+The primary goal of risk management research is to reduce uncertainty or establish probabilities.
+You could think of this as simply measuring something that's under-measured.
+The chief apostle of this style of research is Douglas Hubbard, and the most accessible starting point to his point of view is any one of his [talks available on YouTube](https://www.youtube.com/results?search_query=douglas+hubbard) or his book _How to Measure Anything_.

+One of Doug's primary points is that complete certainty is not possible and _rarely necessary_ in a business context.
+As a result, the kind of extreme rigor applied to many academic or scientific research efforts isn't necessary in a business context.
+In the business context, there is a ton of value in merely _reducing uncertainty_, and many situations will allow for _significant reductions in uncertainty with just a few measurements_.
+And often those few measurements are easy and cheap to implement, once you have a sense of what you actually need to measure.
+Here is a good, short, useful article from Doug on this: [https://hubbardresearch.com/two-ways-you-can-use-small-sample-sizes-to-measure-anything/](https://hubbardresearch.com/two-ways-you-can-use-small-sample-sizes-to-measure-anything/)

+A few examples will help illustrate the kind of situations where risk management research is a good fit:

-				- Cost of government procurement system.
+- Reducing uncertainty RE: the cost of a potential new government procurement system
-				- Risks of flooding in mining operations.
+- Quantifying the risk of flooding in a mining operation
-				- Impact of pesticides regulation.
+- Quantifying the potential impact of particular pesticides regulation.
-				- IT security.
-			- Environment: Closed systems
-				- You’re able to control and measure almost every aspect of the system.
-			- Method
-				- “Hubbard-style" measurement
+- Understanding the most significant sources of risk in IT security

+All of these examples are from a talk Doug gave, and you can find similar examples in any of his [talks, available on YouTube](https://www.youtube.com/results?search_query=douglas+hubbard).

+Risk management research is best suited to environments that function like closed systems, where you are able to control and measure almost every aspect of the system.
+Big business enterprises are not closed systems, but they try to function like they are.
+There's a famous saying (from Drucker, I think?): "what can't be measured can't be managed".
+This expresses the underlying anxiety about _control_ that's often omnipresent in so many modern organizations, and this desire for control is absolutely typical of a closed system.

+Here's a quick summary of the method that Douglas Hubbard recommends for risk management research:

-					- Define decision.
+- Define the decision you're focused on
-					- Model current uncertainty.
+- Model the current uncertainty
-					- Compute value of information.
+- Compute the value of information that could help reduce that uncertainty
-					- Measure, keeping in mind the uncertainty-reduction mindset.
+- Measure, keeping in mind that your goal is reduced uncertainty, not complete certainty
-					- Optimize decision, potentially rinse & repeat.
+- Optimize the decision, potentially rinse & repeat the previous steps to further reduce uncertainty

 				- Deductive
 					- Theory -> Measurement/Testing -> Confirmed/Denied Hypothesis.
 					- You're not working with a null hypothesis theory, but you generally are working with *relatively* simplistic hypotheses that benefit from the relatively simple nature of the closed system surrounding the area of unknown/risk.